Lactoperoxidase: Function

-Source of the hydrogen peroxide (H2O2) usually is the reaction of glucose with oxygen in the presence of the enzyme glucose oxidase (EC 1.1.3.4) that also takes place in saliva.
+Depending on conditions the turnovers with SCN− or I− are roughly similar.
+The turnover with Br− is about 10−4 smaller than the other two anions.
+In mammals the source of hydrogen peroxide is one of the duox1 or duox2 enzymes which reduce dioxygen to H2O2 by oxidizing NADPH.
+In the laboratory the source of the hydrogen peroxide (H2O2) usually is the reaction of glucose with oxygen in the presence of the enzyme glucose oxidase (EC 1.1.3.4) that also takes place in saliva.
 Glucose, in turn, can be formed from starch in the presence of the saliva enzyme amyloglucosidase (EC 3.2.1.3).

 These relatively short lived oxidized intermediates have potent bactericidal effects, hence lactoperoxidase is part of the antimicrobial defense system in tissues that express lactoperoxidase.
 The lactoperoxidase system is effective in killing a range of aerobic and certain anaerobic microorganisms.
 Research (1984): "The effect of lactoperoxidase-thiocyanate-hydrogen peroxide mixtures on bacteria is dependent on experimental conditions.
 If the bacteria are cultured after the exposure to lactoperoxidase-thiocyanate-hydrogen peroxide on nutrient agar under aerobic conditions, they may not grow, whereas they grow readily on blood agar under anaerobic conditions."
 In its antimicrobial capacity, lactoperoxidase appears to acts synergistically with lactoferrin and lysozyme.